-The EU has a triple target for 2020, known as the "20-20-20" targets: 20% reduction of carbon emissions compared to 1990, 20% of energy to come from renewables, and a 20% increase in energy efficiency.
-Scotland is playing its part in helping meet these targets: in 2013, Scottish carbon emissions had fallen by 34.3% compared to 1990; 11.6% of Scotland's energy came from renewable sources in 2012, with over 44% of our electricity coming from renewables; and energy consumption was down by 12%.
+The EU has a triple target for 2020, known as the “20–20–20” targets: 20% reduction of carbon emissions compared to 1990, 20% of energy to come from renewables, and a 20% increase in energy efficiency.
+Scotland is playing its part in helping meet these targets and, in 2014, Scottish carbon emissions had fallen by 39.5% compared to 1990.
+In 2015, 59.4% of our electricity came from renewables compared with 12.2% in 2000.
 Discussion has already started on targets for 2030, with the EU setting a goal of a 40% reduction in carbon emissions, a 27% share for renewables in energy, and an energy efficiency target of 27% compared to 1990.
 By giving long term certainty to industry across the entire EU single market we can help promote the transition to a low carbon society and spur investment in low carbon technologies and renewables, a huge growth area for Scotland's economy.

 Scotland has led the EU in setting ambitious environmental targets.
 Scotland reduced greenhouse gas emissions by 29.9% from 1990 to 2012 against an EU average of 18.5%.